 Chronic fasciolosis: The most common form; slowly developing clinical signs include anaemia, loss of appetite, and ‘bottle jaw’ (submandibular oedema).

 As ‘flukey’ areas are confined to certain parts of a farm, grazing of these areas can be managed or even precluded.
-For example, grazing by the most vulnerable stock (sheep, goats and young cattle) can be minimised.
+For example, grazing affected areas by the most vulnerable stock (sheep, goats and young cattle) can be minimised.

 Strategic treatments can help to reduce liver fluke populations.
 One to three treatments may be needed per year, depending on the severity of the problem.
 The most important treatment is the April–May treatment, and a highly effective flukicide (one based on triclabendazole) should be used.